Cult clothing brand Pangaia branches out with a new line of superfood bars

 Now, it’s expanding its lineup to include products you can actually eat, with the launch of Pangaia Health.

 The first product is a superfood bar that the company claims is carbon-neutral and sustainably packaged.
 Its ingredients include prickly pear, goji berry, sprouted red quinoa, and coconut.
-Currently, the bars–which cost $35 for a pack of seven–are sold through the company’s website.
+Currently, the bars–which cost $35 for a pack of seven–will be sold through the company’s website and will only be available in the US.
 Eventually, Pangaia plans to expand into more food categories.

 Just as the brand’s clothing arm partners with different research facilities, Pangaia Health works with scientists, farmers, nutritionists, and others in the culinary space to create their products.
 The company partnered with packaging company Tipa to ensure that the bar and its packaging are fully compostable.

 The company tapped former Just Water CEO Ira Laufer to lead the expansion into food.
 Staying true to its high-tech roots, Pangaia Health sweetened the bar with a technology that increases the concentration of natural cane sugar at taste receptors, which required less sugar while not losing any sweetness.
-“This Israeli company is remarkable.
+“This Israeli company that makes Incredo Sugar is remarkable.
 They slightly change the structure of their sugar crystals so that it dissolves more quickly in your mouth, so that you need less of it,” Laufer says.
 “Sugar isn’t the problem, the over-consumption of sugar is . . . so that’s what we were trying to solve.”
-To make the bars, the company also used Metec fiber, which is made from partially upcycled ingredients from corn and legumes.
+To make the bars, the company also used Meltec fiber, which is made from partially upcycled ingredients from corn and legumes.

 Pangaia isn’t the first apparel company to spin off a food vertical.
 Patagonia’s Patagonia Provisions, which sells food grown through regenerative organic farming, has been around since 2012, debuting Wild Salmon Jerky before expanding into offerings like soup, coffee, and beer.
 Patagonia Provisions also sells products from other companies that meet its strict sustainability requirements.